blumenstiel/MESS/mess/DATASETS.md

 python mess/prepare_all_datasets.py --dataset_dir datasets

-# your can check the preperation with
+# your can check the preparation with
 python mess/prepare_all_datasets.py --dataset_dir datasets --stats
 ```